 This collaboration between the solar associations and businesses saw, in October 2022, the launch of the Solar Stewardship Initiative (SSI).
 Designed to further enhance transparency and responsibility across the entire value chain, the SSI is endorsed by more than 50 solar organisations.
-With support from external consultants specialising in supply chains, the first step was to define and develop the set of standards that the industry should hold itself to, the SSI code of conduct and assurance protocol.
-These standards were piloted in Q4 2022 at several sites and will be open to public consultation in spring 2023 with the full roll-out of the assurance scheme expected by the end of 2023.
+Following the conclusion of the pilot assurance programme and public multi-stakeholder consultation, the new SSI ESG Standard, that is tailored to the needs of the solar PV sector, was published in October 2023.
+The SSI ESG Standard will be complemented by the SSI Supply Chain Traceability Standard in 2024.
 These types of initiatives, alongside regulatory actions, are key to safeguarding the global solar supply chain from human rights abuses.